Carnoustie/theinfinitelibrary/README.md

 To run the app, execute <br> <br>
 `docker compose up` <br> <br> While standing in the root folder.
 This will:
-* build and run three Docker containers: mysql (DB), backend, and frontend
+* Build and run three Docker containers: mysql (DB), backend, and frontend
-* create database and initialize its schemas
+* Create database and initialize its schemas
 * Build and run backend
 * Install and run frontend